-There are rumours that UN officials are sometimes influenced by new age or “new spirituality” beliefs, and precedents are known in this respect.
+There are rumours that UN officials are sometimes influenced by new age or “new spirituality” beliefs.
+Precedents are known in this respect.
 Twenty years ago, a Secretary General of the UN gained the repute of being abducted by aliens.
 Another UN official became known as a “channeller.”
 A UN centre in Europe became so preoccupied with new age “channelling” that an internal email system is reported to have been infiltrated by the Light.
 In 1999, the UN centre at Vienna hosted a “channel” in which about seventy people were influenced by dubious themes (Shepherd, Pointed Observations, 2005, pp. 320-1).
 There is a constant need to check on anomalies permitted by the UN bureaucracy, who are not immune to error in their extensive activities.

-A number of women have claimed that this guru sexually abused them after exacting an oath of secrecy, even though he advocated sexual restraint.
+A number of women have claimed that this guru sexually abused them after exacting an oath of secrecy, even while he advocated sexual restraint.
 Dr. Jacques Richard, a French member of FAIR, was sued for defamation by French followers of the guru after he had dealt with many complaints.
 A French court of law dismissed the prosecuting action, viewing a “secret text” of Sri Chinmoy as a threatening document.
-That disconcerting text was dated 1978, being addressed by the guru to his disciples.
-It contained such statements as: “I don’t have the power like Shri Krishna to destroy you people.
+That text was dated 1978, being addressed by the guru to his disciples.
+The secret text contained such statements as: “I don’t have the power like Shri Krishna to destroy you people.
 I only know how to destroy myself.
 But after my departure you will destroy one another, all of you, my entire so-called spiritual family” (FAIR news, December 2007, p.
 13).

-Because of such alarming revelations, it is not advisable to overlook possible errors made by bureaucracies.
+Because of such revelations, it is not advisable to overlook possible errors made by bureaucracies.
 If those bureaucracies ignore public complaints, then there may be sound reason to investigate further.
 Several bureaucracies have ignored complaints about the Findhorn Foundation.